adambard/learnxinyminutes-docs/tcsh.html.markdown

 # form `label:', and continues execution after that line.
 # The label must be alone in the line.

-# a classic endless loop
+# A classic endless loop
 set n = 1
 start:
 echo $n bottles of beer